-Mexico and Panama entered into an FTA in July 2015 to strengthen bilateral relations, diversify exports, encourage mutual trade and ultimately support the economic growth and the prosperity of both nations.
-The agreement also set the stage for Panama to eventually join the Pacific Alliance—which includes Mexico, Colombia, Chile and Peru—as all members must have FTAs with one other.
+Mexico and Panama entered into an FTA in July 2015 to strengthen bilateral relations, diversify exports, encourage mutual trade, and ultimately support the economic growth and the prosperity of both nations.
+The agreement also set the stage for Panama to eventually join the Pacific Alliance—which includes Mexico, Colombia, Chile and Peru—as all members must have free trade agreements with one other.

 In addition to market access measures, the FTA lays out provisions around rules of origin, intellectual property rights, dispute resolution, sanitary and phytosanitary measures, e-commerce, financial services, travel rules, and investment.
 The FTA covers approximately 4,000 tariffs and lays the foundation for a major commercial corridor in the continent.

 Mexico and Uruguay began enforcing their FTA in July 2004, deepening a pre-existing agreement.
 In addition to opening the markets for trade, the FTA includes provisions around services, investment, intellectual property rights, dispute resolution procedures, government procurement, rules of origin, and customs procedures, among other areas.

-Upon ratification, the FTA eliminated nearly all tariffs on manufactured goods, with a few exceptions.
+Upon ratification, the FTA eliminated nearly all tariffs on manufactured goods, with a few industry exceptions.
 Wool products, for example, remain subject to tariff-rate quotas while certain agricultural items receive lowered limits on tariffs.
 Automotive goods are covered by a separate economic complementation agreement.

 In September 2004, Japan and Mexico formalized their economic partnership.
 The agreement lays out terms for opening trade and investment between the two nations, as well as freer flow of people for business purposes.
 Through the agreement, Japan gained expanded access to the Mexican market and entry into the North and South American markets via Mexico and its extensive network of FTAs.